 If you would like to clear all attributes, click on Clear to the right of the 'Select Attributes' box.

-To the right of each resource, you'll see the sum of work hours for each person.
+To the right of each resource, you'll see the total planned effort for all tasks assigned for each day of the week.

-When you expand a resource on the left, it displays the project tasks assigned to the resource.
+When you expand a resource on the left, it also displays the resource's assigned project tasks.
 It will only include the project tasks that make up the hours displayed within the timeline in the Gantt Chart on the right.
 As you adjust your timeline, it will adjust the project tasks displayed under the resource to include only the project tasks that fall within the timeline.

 The work hours you see are based on the planned effort and duration specified for the assigned project tasks.
 For example, if the planned effort for a task is 10 hours and the duration is set to 2 days, then it will plot 5 hours per day.